cms-nanoAOD/correctionlib/README.md

 this is the approach used for CMSSW's [expression parser](https://github.com/cms-sw/cmssw/blob/master/CommonTools/Utils/src/Grammar.h).
-There are also various C++ formula parsers such as [ExprTk](http://www.partow.net/programming/exprtk/index.html), and the python bindings may be able to call into [numexpr](https://numexpr.readthedocs.io/en/latest/user_guide.html), though, due to the tree-like structure of the corrections, it may provde difficult to exploit vectorization at levels other than the entrypoint.
+There are also various C++ formula parsers such as [ExprTk](http://www.partow.net/programming/exprtk/index.html), and the python bindings may be able to call into [numexpr](https://numexpr.readthedocs.io/en/latest/user_guide.html), though, due to the tree-like structure of the corrections, it may prove difficult to exploit vectorization at levels other than the entrypoint.

 # Installation